 How much you're insured for

-While income protection products typically only protect 75% of your income, QSuper insurance offers up to 87.75%, which includes a payment into your QSuper account.1 This means that if you're unable to work, you can still cover everyday living expenses and continue to grow your super.
+Our income protection cover can protect up to 87.75% of your income, which includes a 12.75% payment to your QSuper Accumulation account.1 This means that if you're unable to work, you can still cover everyday living expenses and continue to grow your super.

 How long you'll be paid

-If you get sick or injured, you can receive payments for up to 2 years, giving you time to recover and focus on your health.
+If you're sick or injured, you may get payments for up to 2 years, giving you time to recover and focus on your health.
 This is known as a benefit period.
-You can change your benefit period to receive payments for up to five years or until you reach age 65 in Member Online.2
+Your benefit period is the maximum period of time we can pay you an income protection benefit.

 How long you'll wait

-If you make a claim and it is approved, your income protection payments will start 90 days after the date you can't work because of illness or injury (or after you have used up all of your sick leave if this is a longer period of time).
+If you make a claim and it's approved, your income protection payments will start 90 days after the date you can't work because of illness or injury (or after you've used up all of your sick leave if this is a longer period of time).
 This is called a waiting period.
-You can change your waiting period to 30 or 60 days in Member Online.3
+You can change your waiting period to 30 or 60 days in Member Online.2

 Cost of income protection insurance

-How much you will pay for income protection insurance will depend on your age, income, and employment arrangements.
-The cost is automatically deducted from your QSuper account, not your take-home pay – so there’s no impact on your day-to-day budget.
+How much you will pay for income protection insurance will depend on your age, the type and level of cover you have, and your premium rate.
+The cost automatically comes out of your QSuper account, not your take-home pay – so there’s no impact on your day-to-day budget.
+But it may mean you'll have less for retirement.

 Get a quote